An overdraft can help to cover unexpected expenses or gaps between pay days, by providing extra funds when needed up to

 Temporary or permanent

 There are two types of overdraft, temporary or permanent.
 A temporary overdraft can provide a short-term buffer for up to 45 days.
 However, it is not available if it will be repaid from your regular income - e.g., wages, salary, and benefit payments.
-A permanent overdraft has no expiry date, so the facility is available for you to use whenever you need.
+A permanent overdraft usually has no expiry date, so the facility is available for you to use whenever you need.

 Easy to manage

 Once approved, you can access your overdraft funds on your transaction account 24/7 using your EFTPOS or Debit Card, at an ATM or Westpac One® online banking.

 The interest rate on Westpac personal overdrafts (permanent and temporary) is currently 19.95% p.a.
 This includes a base interest rate of 13.95% p.a., plus a margin interest rate of 6% p.a.
-Please note a special interest rate concession applies to overdrafts on student, graduate and career starter accounts.
+Westpac may change the base rate, replace it with a new base rate or change the margin from time to time.

 The way interest is charged